asmeurer/brown-water-python/docs/alternatives.rst

      - Edge cases can be avoided without effort, as only valid Python can even be parsed, and each node class represents that syntactic construct exactly.

+As you can see, all three can be valid depending on what you are trying to do.
+With that being said, I hope I can convince you at least that for most use-cases where one might want to use naive string matching on Python code using regular expressions, writing an equivalent method using the ``tokenize`` module will be more correct on edge cases, more maintainable, and easier to extend.

+As a final note, David Halter's `parso
+<https://parso.readthedocs.io/en/latest/>`_ library contains an alternative
+implementation of the standard library ``tokenize`` and ``ast`` modules for Python.
+Parso has many advantages over the standard library, such as round-trippable AST, the tokenize function has fewer "gotchas", the ability to detect multiple syntax errors in a single block of code, the ability to parse Python code for a different version of Python than the one that is running, and more.
+If you don't mind an external dependency and want to save yourself potential headaches, it is worth considering using ``parso`` instead of the standard library ``tokenize`` or ``ast``.

+.. [#] Actually there are a handful of syntax errors that cannot be detected
+       by the AST due to their context sensitive nature, such as ``break`` outside of a loop.
+These are found only after compiling the AST.